sm-remal/sm-remal/README.md

 Open to collaborations and opportunities to grow as a professional, I am actively working to expand my expertise in full-stack development and related fields.

-Skills: HTML / CSS / JavaScript / React / Python
+Skills: HTML / CSS / JavaScript / React / Python / Django

 - 🔭 I’m currently working on Many Project
 - 🌱 I’m currently learning JavaScript & Python